So you’re thinking of moving to Edinburgh?

 Pros of living in Edinburgh

-- Despite being the capital of Scotland, Edinburgh isn’t rammed with people (except during August when it’s the festival season!).
-It’s perfectly acceptable to walk around the city in casual attire; it has a very laid back vibe which I love.
+- Despite being the capital of Scotland, Edinburgh isn’t rammed with people (except during August when the Edinburgh festivals are on!).
+It’s perfectly acceptable to walk around the city in casual attire; it has a very laid-back vibe which I love.

 - Free healthcare.
 It can be a little hard to get an appointment, but who can complain about free healthcare?
 The NHS is amazing.